-B. III.
-Response to Violations
+B. Response to Violations

-Violation of this policy willshall result in action by the appropriate University office or agency.
-Violations of KRS 434.840 (Kentucky statutes dealing with unlawful access or use of a computer) mayshall be referred to the Commonwealth Attorney or the police for investigation and/or prosecution.
+Violation of this policy shall result in action by the appropriate University office or agency.
+Violations of KRS 434.840 (Kentucky statutes dealing with unlawful access or use of a computer) shall be referred to the Commonwealth Attorney or the police for investigation and/or prosecution.
 Similarly, violations of 18 U.S.C.
-Sec.1030 (Federal laws dealing with unlawful access or use of a computer) mayshall be referred to the Federal Bureau of Investigation.
+Sec.1030 (Federal laws dealing with unlawful access or use of a computer) shall be referred to the Federal Bureau of Investigation.

-C. IV.
-University Sanctions
+C. University Sanctions

-University sanctions are imposed by the appropriate University authority and may include, but are not limited to, limitation or revocation of access rights and/or reimbursement to the University for the computingtechnology and personnel charges incurred in detecting and proving the violation of these rules, as well as from the violation itself.
+University sanctions are imposed by the appropriate University authority and may include, but are not limited to, limitation or revocation of access rights and/or reimbursement to the University for the technology and personnel charges incurred in detecting and proving the violation of these rules, as well as from the violation itself.
 Reimbursement may include compensation for staff work time related to the violation and for archiving information related to the incident.
-Disciplinary actions as defined in the studentCode of Student Conduct, Human Resources Policy and Procedures, and Administrative and Governing Regulations, and University Senate Rules faculty, and staff handbooks-may also include any combination of disciplinary action, or civil or criminal liability. [pdc3] The usual rights and privileges of appeal apply.
+Disciplinary actions as defined in the Code of Student Conduct, Human Resources Policy and Procedures, and Administrative and Governing Regulations, and University Senate Rules may also include any combination of disciplinary action, or civil or criminal liability.
+The usual rights and privileges of appeal apply.

-D. V.Investigation and Review of Charges
+D. Investigation and Review of Charges

-1. When the Vice President for Information SystemsTechnology, a designee, or the appropriate university system administrator has reason to believed that a violation may have occurred, he or she may initiate an investigation and/or suspend computingtechnology privileges for the individual(s) involved, pending further investigation.
+1. When the Vice President for Information Technology, a designee, or the appropriate university system administrator has reason to believe that a violation may have occurred, he or she may initiate an investigation and suspend technology privileges for the individual(s) involved, pending further investigation.

-2. If significant University sanctions are imposed, such action, together with an explanation of the causal events, shall be reported by the Vice President or the appropriate system administrator to the Dean of Students' Office, in case of students; or to the Provost or appropriate Chancellor's or Vice President's officeProvost or Eexecutive vVice pPresident's' offices, for all others.
+2. If significant University sanctions are imposed, such action, together with an explanation of the causal events, shall be reported by the Vice President or the appropriate system administrator to the Dean of Students' Office, in case of students; or to the Provost or appropriate executive vice presidents' offices, for all others.

-3. In cases where a user's computingtechnology privileges are limited or revoked, a user should may request a review of the action.
-The review shall be conducted by University ComputingTechnology Services according to established p-procedures.
+3. In cases where a user's technology privileges are limited or revoked, a user may request a review of the action.
+The review shall be conducted by University Technology Services according to established procedures.